dineshgopal29/supersived_ml_regression/README.md

-# Supervised Machine Learning Algorithms -  Regression
+# Machine Learning Algorithms - Supervised
-Collection of regression algorithms used in supervised machine learning
+Collection of algorithms used for supervised machine learning